videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/recording-and-live-streaming/interactive-livestream.md

 ### `startHls()`

-`startHls()` can be used to start a interactive livestream of the meeting which can be accessed from the `meeting` object.
-This method accepts one parameter:
+The `startHls()` method, accesible from the `meeting` object, is used to initiate interactive livestream of a meeting.
+This method accepts the following parameter:

-- `config (optional)`: This parameter will define how the interactive livestream layout should look like.
+- `config (optional)`: This parameter defines how the interactive livestream layout should look like.

   ```js
   const config = {
     // highlight-next-line